JH

 Constraint

 Solo founder, B2B SaaS, in active enterprise sales.
-Must clear CIO-level security review and slot into the customer's existing stack.
+Must clear enterprise security review and slot into the customer's existing stack.
 Switching tools is off the table.

 Move

-Aligned listens across the surfaces work actually happens on (Zoom, Meet, Teams, Slack, Gmail, Calendar), then runs every transcript through an AI pipeline that extracts decisions, commitments, and ownership into a diff-style review UI where every human edit becomes training signal.
+Aligned listens across the surfaces work actually happens on (Zoom, Meet, Teams, Slack, Gmail, Calendar), then runs every transcript through an AI pipeline that extracts decisions, commitments, and ownership into a diff-style review UI where every human edit is captured.

 The shape of the system:

 • Company Brain.
-A pgvector institutional-memory layer that synthesises across meetings so Aligned can surface “you decided this three sprints ago” instead of letting it get re-litigated.
+A pgvector memory layer that reads across meetings, so Aligned can say “you decided this three sprints ago” before the debate starts over.

 • Agent frameworks in production.
-A CrewAI sprint planner for capacity-aware task prioritisation, running on a user-scoped Mem0 memory layer because CrewAI's default memory backend is process-local with no tenant partitioning, meaning shared FastAPI workers leak one customer's retrieval context into the next.
-CI greps every commit to make sure nobody silently flips it back.
-A streaming email-triage pipeline handles inbound work in real time.
-Computer-use cloud-desktop agents (OpenClaw + VNC) operate full Ubuntu desktops for tasks that need to drive a real computer: terminal, files, any GUI app, not just a browser.
+A CrewAI sprint planner for capacity-aware prioritization, rebuilt on a user-scoped Mem0 memory layer: CrewAI's default memory is process-local with no tenant partitioning, which leaks one customer's retrieval context into the next on shared FastAPI workers.
+CI greps every commit so nobody flips it back.
+Alongside it, a streaming email-triage pipeline and computer-use agents (OpenClaw + VNC) that drive full Ubuntu desktops: terminal, files, any GUI app.

 • Bidirectional ticket sync.
-Jira, Linear, Asana, Monday, Notion, and GitHub: per-provider mapping for project, status, priority, and issue-type, with a transactional honesty guardrail that only reports “synced” when zero errors fired.
-Round-trip sync is 5× the integration complexity of write-only, but the customer keeps their tool of choice and Aligned becomes the connective tissue underneath.
+Jira, Linear, Asana, Monday, Notion, and GitHub: per-provider mapping for project, status, priority, and issue-type, and a status that only reads “synced” when zero errors fired.
+Round-trip sync is 5× the work of write-only, but the customer keeps their tool of choice and Aligned becomes the connective tissue underneath.

-• SOC 2-aligned from day one.
+• SOC 2 CC7-style controls (not a certification).
 SSO-only, per-tenant isolation, AES-256-GCM versioned token encryption with key rotation, AWS Secrets Manager for per-tenant webhook secrets, hash-chain audit logs, fail-closed rate limiting, and dual TS+Python environment validators that block startup on missing or malformed config.

 Outcome